-Officially launched in advance of the Canada Day weekend, our joint safety awareness campaign “Slow Down, Move Over” continues through the summer.
-This social media campaign is in partnership with the Public Service Commission and it raises awareness of the need to slow down and move over for public service vehicles with flashing lights flashing […]
+Officially launched in advance of the Canada Day weekend in 2018, our joint safety awareness campaign “Slow Down, Move Over” continues this year.
+This social media campaign is in partnership with the Public Service Commission and it raises awareness of the need to slow down and move over for public service vehicles with flashing lights […]

 Tag Archives | Civil Service